Notes

 Mallard (brought chicks to garden)

-House sparrow
+House sparrow (red-listed, rarely seen here)

-Swift (above property)
+Swift (red-listed, above property)